alihimada/hire-me/job_descriptions/developer_extraordinaire.md

 How you can apply:
 ------------------
 We are looking for passionate individuals.
-If you think you have what it takes to work at Willet, you should get in touch with us with three things: *a reason why we should hire you*, *a copy of your resume*, and *something that shows your passion* including, but not limited to…
+If you think you have what it takes to work at Willet, you should get in touch with us with three things: *a reason why we should hire you*, *a copy of your resume*, and *something that shows your passion* including, but not limited to...
 - Github / Bitbucket / etc.
 - StackOverflow / StackExchange account
 - Portfolio